 - 7.5 Programmed Activities (PAs) of Direct Clinical Care includes clinical activity, clinically related activity and predictable and unpredictable emergency work.
-1.9PA is currently allocated for on-call. - Rota is 1 in 9 rolling pattern with 2 split day/night weekends to work in 9 weeks.
+1.0PA is currently allocated for night time Critical Care unpredictable on-call work (6pm-8am in the week of night cover) - Rota is 1 in 9 rolling pattern with 2 split day/night weekends to work in 9 weeks.
 Therefore, this attracts a 3% Category A on-call (return to work) payment. - 2.5 Supporting Professional Activities (SPAs) includes CPD, audit, teaching and research.
-It is expected that the applicant will fulfil a significant SPA role for Critical Care e.g. M&M Lead, CCOT Link Intensivist.
+It is expected that the applicant will fulfil a significant SPA role for Critical Care e.g., M&M Lead, CCOT Link Intensivist.